sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

     return "NO"
 ```

-I think it’s quite natural for a software engineer to reach for a solution like this. _When all you have is iteration, everything looks like a loop_.
+I think it’s quite natural for a software engineer to reach for a solution like this.
+When all you have is iteration, everything looks like a loop.

 But, there’s a much more elegant solution to this question that naturally follows from use of mathematical notation.